Cahokia: Monks Mound

 Monks Mound is the largest structure and central focus of the city: a massive platform mound with four terraces, 10 stories tall, it is the largest man-made earthen mound north of Mexico.
 Facing south, it is 100 ft high, 951 ft long, 836 ft wide and covers 13.8 acre.
-It contains about 814000 cuyd of earth.
+It contains about 814000 yd3 of earth.
 The mound was built higher and wider over the course of several centuries, through as many as 10 separate construction episodes, as the mound was built taller and the terraces and apron were added.

 Monks Mounds was named for the community of Trappist monks who resided there for a short time, after Euroamericans settled in the area.
 Excavation on the top of Monks Mound has revealed evidence of a large building, likely a temple or the residence of the paramount chief, which would have been seen throughout the city.
 This building was about 105 ft long and 48 ft wide, and could have been as much as 50 ft high.
-It was about 5000 sqft.
+It was about 5000 ft2.

 The east and northwest sides of Monks Mound were twice excavated in August 2007 during an attempt to avoid erosion due to slumping.
 These areas were repaired to preserve the mound.